-Things to Consider when You Decide to Separate Leicestershire
+Things To Consider When You Decide To Separate Leicestershire

-Divorce is not same
+Divorce is not the same

 The basic thought of most couples at the time of divorce is not the proceedings.
-They firstly think about their future course on where they would spend the rest of their time, their children and of course, the financial matters.
+They first think about their future course on where they would spend the rest of their time, their children and of course, the financial matters.

-This may be because a lot of them live with a hope for reconciliation and are not really ready to bring their marriage to a formal end.
-Whereas some other people may be scared of the entire process of divorce that includes legal terms, financial demands, etc.
+This may be because a lot of them live with hope for reconciliation and are not really ready to bring their marriage to a formal end whereas some other people may be scared of the entire process of divorce that includes legal terms, financial demands, etc.

-Though different countries follow different norms, it should be kept in mind that a couple must have been married for more than a year before they can divorce.
+Though different countries Leicestershire follow different norms, it should be kept in mind that a couple must have been married for more than a year before they can divorce.
 But, there is only one ground for divorce in England and Wales which says that a marriage has irretrievably broken down.

-- A spouse has been found committing adultery with another person of the opposite sex and the other happens to discover it and now finds it uncomfortable to go on living together.
+- A spouse has been found committing adultery with another person of the opposite sex, and the other happens to discover it and now finds it uncomfortable to go on living together.

 - A spouse deserted by the other for a continuous period of two or more years.

 The divorce is expected to be granted by the Court only if the Petitioner can establish one of the above-mentioned facts.
 It is all the better if the divorce is agreed before the Petition is lodged with the Court.

 A lot of people realize that a divorce does not just end the marriage but also means that a Court will consider their finances.
 This happens when they take legal advice about their separation.
-It should also be noted that the court cannot consider any agreement reached between a married couples about their finances until a divorce has reached the Decree Nisi stage.
+It should also be noted that the court cannot consider any agreement reached between a married couple about their finances until a divorce has reached the Decree Nisi stage.